kaitsull/FijiFISH/README.md

 3. From the top menu select: *Plug-ins* -> *Macros* -> *Install*
 4. Select `Menu_v3-0-0.ijm` from wherever you have it saved
 5. You will now see the happy hippocampus icon in your FIJI for the remainder of your session.
+6. HiPlex Overlay currently does not work on read-only versions of FIJI

 ## File Conventions
 ### ROIs
 Tips for smooth image analysis:
-- Save ROI for first round and use for subsequent rounds (differences in polygons may affect nonlinear registration)
+- Save ROI for first round on the microscope and use re-load it for subsequent rounds (differences in polygons may affect nonlinear registration)
 - Ensure same zoom and resolution across rounds
 - Be wary of high laser intensities (autofluorescence will affect automated thresholding)